OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-08.md

 ## 1 Corinthians 8:3

-But if anyone loves God, he is known by Him.
+But whoever loves God, is known by Him.

 ## 1 Corinthians 8:4